Check on your kidney health to monitor function and performance. Collect your sample at home and get online lab results in 2 to 5 days.

 eGFR (Estimated Glomerular Filtration Rate)

 What to know

 When to collect your sample

-The sample must be collected using the home collection kit* provided before 10 am on a Monday, Tuesday, Wednesday, or Thursday and returned on the same day.
+The sample must be collected using the home collection kit* provided in the morning on a Monday - Thursday and returned on the same day.
 This ensures that your sample reaches the lab as soon as possible.

 It is recommended that protein-heavy meals are avoided before collecting your sample, as high protein intake can affect these test results.
 This includes foods such as red meat, protein shakes, and supplements.

 Your kidneys are responsible for filtering your blood and removing waste products through your urine.
 They also manage water retention and control ion concentrations and the acid balance in your blood.

 Urinating less frequently or producing a reduced volume of urine

 This will indicate how your kidneys are performing by measuring levels of urea, creatinine, and eGFR.
 High levels of urea, creatinine and a low eGFR can indicate acute or chronic kidney infection.